 There are a myriad of benefits of massage therapy in end of life care, not the least of which are the healing power of touch and connection.
 It can also help with pain relief, relaxation, and eliminating toxins.
 Perhaps most important though, is the prevention of tissue damage or skin breakdown (also known as bedsores), which as people become more incapacitated or bed ridden, can be a life-threatening problem.
 With focus on those particular areas to ensure adequate blood flow and circulation, this massage can be either 30 minutes or 60 minutes in length, and can also include Reiki for additional healing and wellness, at no extra cost.
 For the 2 years I have been providing palliative massage and Reiki to end of life clients, I have both witnessed and been praised for how it has contributed to their comfort and quality of life.

 Empowering and Supporting Your Loved Ones

 ~ Continued Care

 An important piece of what I offer as a Death Doula is to provide information and support to the loved ones of the dying, so they can focus on caring for them and making the most of what time is left.
 Aside from providing insight and knowledge about what to expect during the dying process, I can also provide information and support on practical pieces that need attention such as the importance of creating and implementing advance care directives, grief & bereavement support for the dying and their loved ones, the importance and practice of self care for caregivers, and the ability to organize and facilitate a home funeral, should that be the wish of the dying person.
-As a Death Doula, a Reiki Practitioner and a Grief Counselor, I am able to provide support before, during and after the death, helping to promote and facilitate a more beautiful, and less painful journey.
+As a Death Doula, a Reiki Practitioner and a Bereavement Specialist, I am able to provide support before, during and after the death, helping to promote and facilitate a more beautiful, and less painful journey.